rapidsms/rapidsms/docs/topics/router/blocking.rst

 In this scenario, these settings were used::

     INSTALLED_APPS = [
-        # trimmed to only show the relavent apps
+        # trimmed to only show the relevant apps
         "rapidsms.contrib.handlers",
         "rapidsms.contrib.default",
         "rapidsms.contrib.locations",